Stray Toasters

-Stray Toasters is a four-issue comic book mini-series created, written and illustrated by Bill Sienkiewicz and published by Marvel Comics's imprint Epic Comics in 1988.
+Stray Toasters is a four-issue comic book miniseries created, written and illustrated by Bill Sienkiewicz and published by Marvel Comics's imprint Epic Comics in 1988.
 Although it was critically acclaimed, it never reached widespread circulation like Sienkiewicz's later works.

 The story revolves around criminal psychologist Egon Rustemagik and his investigation of a serial killer who seems to be targeting women.